Contact Us

 Artworks by pupils

-The Art curriculum at Huili School Hangzhou is designed to stimulate creativity and imagination.
+The Art curriculum at Hiba Academy Hangzhou is designed to stimulate creativity and imagination.
 Through the creation and presentation of artworks, pupils express and communicate their creative insights in various forms, from drawing and painting to assemblage and printmaking.
 These often show astounding originality and with varying degrees of concreteness and abstraction.
 Art-making requires both creativity and skill, and it can be cultivated by establishing conditions that encourage and promote its development.
 Pupils use the creative process to help them acquire and apply knowledge and skills in the arts while developing creativity and imagination through complex activities.

 Stages of the Creative Process